ChrisEssery/group-project/Portfolio/Evaluation.md

 ## User acceptance testing

 We now turn to the user acceptance testing.
+According to Wikipedia, user acceptance testing "consists of a process of verifying that a solution works for the user."

+The most important consideration here is that UAT centres around the user.
+Are the users able to use the application?
+Does the application behave in expected ways?
+Does the application solve the users’ problem?

 User acceptance testing.
 Evaluation of your design with users – methods undertaken, findings, implications.